Bharti Airtel: History

 In 1999, Bharti Enterprises acquired control of JT Holdings, and extended cellular operations to Karnataka and Andhra Pradesh.
 In 2000, Bharti acquired control of Skycell Communications, in Chennai.
 In 2001, the company acquired control of Spice Cell in Kolkata.
 Bharti Enterprises went public in 2002, and the company was listed on Bombay Stock Exchange and National Stock Exchange of India.
 In 2003, the cellular phone operations were re-branded under the single Airtel brand.
 In 2004, Bharti acquired control of Hexacom and entered Rajasthan.
 In 2005, Bharti extended its network to Andaman and Nicobar.
 This expansion allowed it to offer voice services all across India.

-Airtel launched "Hello Tunes", a caller ring back tone service (Ringing Tone), in July 2004 becoming the first operator in India to do so.
-The Airtel theme song, composed by A.R.
-Rahman, was the most popular tune in that year.
+In July 2004, Airtel launched "Hello Tunes", a caller ring back tone service (Ringing Tone), becoming the first operator in India to do so.
+The Airtel theme song was composed by A. R. Rahman.

-In May 2008, it emerged that Airtel was exploring the possibility of buying the MTN Group, a South Africa-based telecommunications company with coverage in 21 countries in Africa and the Middle East.
-Financial Times reported that Bharti was considering offering USD45 billion for a 100% stake in MTN, which would be the largest overseas acquisition ever by an Indian firm.
-However, both sides emphasize the tentative nature of the talks, while The Economist magazine noted, "If anything, Bharti would be marrying up," as MTN has more subscribers, higher revenues and broader geographic coverage.
-However, the talks fell apart as MTN Group tried to reverse the negotiations by making Bharti almost a subsidiary of the new company.
-In May 2009, Bharti Airtel again confirmed that it was in talks with MTN and the companies agreed to discuss the potential transaction exclusively by 31 July 2009.
-Talks eventually ended without agreement, some sources stating that this was due to opposition from the South African government.